oyranos-cms/oyranos/README.md

     $ make install

 ####Build Flags
-... are typical cmake flags like CMAKE_C_FLAGS to tune compilation.
+... are typical cmake flags like CMAKE\_C\_FLAGS to tune compilation.

-* CMAKE_INSTALL_PREFIX to install into paths and so on.
-Use on the command line through -DCMAKE_INSTALL_PREFIX=/my/path .
+* CMAKE\_INSTALL\_PREFIX to install into paths and so on.
+Use on the command line through -DCMAKE\_INSTALL\_PREFIX=/my/path .
-* LIB_SUFFIX - allows to append a architecture specific suffix like LIB_SUFFIX=64 for 64bit non debian style Linux systems.
+* LIB\_SUFFIX - allows to append a architecture specific suffix like LIB\_SUFFIX=64 for 64bit RedHat style Linux systems.
-* XDG_CONFIG_DIR - path to install oyranos-monitor-setup.desktop; defaults to /etc/xdg/autostart/
+* XDG\_CONFIG\_DIR - path to install oyranos-monitor-setup.desktop; defaults to /etc/xdg/autostart/
+* USE\_GCOV - enable gcov/lcov compiler flags on the Unix platform and the coverage target